hyosung11/Launch-School/Courses/journal.md

 14:34 Moving to the couch to get ready to watch Chelsea vs Juventus in Champions League group play.

 19:31 Still working on Small Problems > Easy 3 > 10.
 What Century Is That?
 A problem that stymies me a little bit still.

+20:54 I'm tired and going to stop studying for tonight although I might look at some Anki cards.